 I think applicability calculation for individual consumers is sent to the single worker only in case the task for multiple consumers is triggered.

 If one will use the task for single consumer the resource will be reserved for the particular consumer only so calculation for other consumers can be done by other workers.

-#12 Updated by ttereshc almost 4 years ago
+#12 Updated by ttereshc over 4 years ago

 - Status changed from ASSIGNED to CLOSED - WONTFIX